torvista/Zen_Cart-Backup_MySQL_auto/README.md

 ### cron examples

-Often a lot of trial and error is necessary.
+Often a lot of trial and error is necessary to formulate the correct path/command to use on your server.
 Check with your host for the correct php path to use
 1) normal:
 /usr/local/bin/php -q /home/USERNAME/public_html/SHOP/ADMINFOLDER/cgi-bin/backup_mysql_cron.php